 Once the property is transferred to you, you will be liable for any outstanding property tax including arrears that should have been paid by the previous owner.
 Thus, it is important for your HDB officer or lawyer to check with IRAS on any outstanding property tax.

-For newly constructed HDB flat, IRAS will bill you for the property tax that starts from the date you take possession of the flat.
-For DBSS flat, it will start from the date of temporary occupation permit (TOP).
+For newly constructed HDB flats, IRAS will bill you for the property tax that starts from the date you take possession of the flat.
+For DBSS flats, billing will start from the date of temporary occupation permit (TOP).

 B) Apportion property tax between you and the seller

 If there is an outstanding tax amount, your HDB officer or lawyer will assist you to settle the outstanding amount with the seller.
 Your HDB officer or lawyer will also apportion the current year tax between the seller and yourself.
 IRAS does not apportion property tax liabilities between the parties.

 C) Notify Change of Ownership

 HDB will notify IRAS of the transfer of the HDB flat.
 You need not notify IRAS.
 IRAS will update the ownership record for property tax purpose based on the information given.

 For correspondence and payment, IRAS communicates with the owner who is the main applicant listed in the purchase of the flat.
 If there is a preference among owners on who IRAS should correspond with, please ensure that you are registered as the main applicant.